 Move potatoes to a different place in the garden each year to help limit disease and insect problems.
 For best success, rotate potatoes on a 3-year program, growing them in a different spot for three years in a row before cycling through the growing spots again.

 Potatoes will develop areas of green skin when they’re exposed to direct sunlight during growth.
 The green areas have a bitter taste because the flesh contains a moderately poisonous compound.
 When preparing potatoes, cut away any green areas and discard.
 Potatoes in storage will develop green spots if they’re exposed to sunlight or fluorescent light.
 Keep stored potatoes in darkness.
 If your storage space isn’t completely dark, store potatoes in a box with a lid.
 Mounding soil or straw around potato stems will protect developing tubers during the growing season.
 Wedge-shaped leafhoppers feed on potato leaves, causing them to curl or crinkle and edges to turn brown.
 Flea beetles, which are tiny (1/16 inch), black, and shiny, create white streaks in leaves or small holes.
 They typically infest plants in late spring.
 If the infestation is bad enough, it can cause some leaves to die, which will reduce yield.
 Colorado potato beetles can also ravage plants.
-Read more about all of these pests and their control in our Pest Identification section.
+Contact your regional Extension office for details on how to handle these pests.

 Harvest and Storage